 What Causes Sunscreen to Stain Fabric?

-However, for anyone who has hard water most sunscreens contain products that when washed in hard water will cause a reaction that creates dark brown stains which are much more difficult to remove.
+However, for anyone who has to do laundry in hard water most sunscreens contain products that react with hard water to create dark brown stains which are much more difficult to remove.

 The culprit ingredient is avobenzone.
-When avobenzone mixes with minerals found in the water in certain parts of the country, it can lead to brown, rust-like stains.
-The severity of the problem depends on the fiber content of your garment - synthetics hold the stain more than cotton or natural fibers - and the hardness level of your water.
+When avobenzone mixes with minerals found in hard water, it can lead to brown, rust-like stains.
+The severity of the problem depends on the fiber content of your garment (synthetics stain more easily than cotton or natural fibers) and the hardness level of your water.

 If your well or water system is high in mineral content, read the ingredient levels in sunscreen and avoid those with avobenzone.

-Here's a tip if you are in a rush and can't treat the sunscreen stain right away, remove any solids and sprinkle the stain with talcum powder or cornstarch.
+Here's a tip if you are in a rush and can't treat sunscreen stains right away, remove any globs of lotion with a spoon or dull edge and sprinkle the stain with talcum powder or cornstarch.

-To properly remove the stain if the mineral content in water is not an issue, pretreat the sunscreen stain with a with a prewash stain remover spray or gel like Zout or Shout or Spray 'n Wash or a bit of heavy duty liquid detergent (Tide or Persil are rated as the best brands with enough enzymes to break apart the oily component of the stain) or make a paste with powder detergent/water.
+To properly remove the stain if the mineral content in water is not an issue, pretreat the sunscreen stain with a with a prewash stain remover or a bit of heavy duty liquid detergent.

 Check the stained area before tossing the item in the dryer.
 High heat can set the stain and make it much more difficult to remove.
 If the stain remains, repeat the stain removal steps.